dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 ?
 What does it mean if a child is genesised but hasn't been created yet ?
-? could this be messing up the syncer ?
+? could this be messing up the syncer ? run some static checks on the syncer working correctly, snapshot between different pulses, and ensure it transitions correctly why are there multiple finalize() calls for the same address and pulseId ? walks should never repeat, unless something is wrong